CrowdStrike/ember-toucan-core/docs/components/input/index.md

 # Input

-Provides a Toucan-styled [textarea element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea).
+Provides a Toucan-styled [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).
 If you are building forms, you may be interested in the TextareaField component instead.

 ## Value

-To set the `value` attribute of the `<textarea>`, provide `@value`.
+To set the `value` attribute of the `<input>`, provide `@value`.

 ```hbs
 <Form::Controls::Input @value='value' />